Why does the ERN Model work?

 Because the target employees may be receiving or eligible for public assistance, ERNs also include strong partnerships with community service providers such as social service agencies, workforce development groups, chambers of commerce and economic development groups and community and technical colleges or other training institutions.

-The ERN model has been adopted and implemented at 20 Area Networks with 9 Lead Organizations in Michigan, New York, Wisconsin and Indiana.
-The ERN-USA network currently consists of more than 60 Strategic Partners, 125 Employers and 30 Success Coaches.
-Other regions seeking innovative ways to blend the efforts of businesses, social service and workforce development agencies have expressed interest in learning more about how to launch an ERN initiative in their own communities.
+The Employer Resource Network® model has been adopted and implemented at 27 Area Networks with 11 Lead Organizations in Michigan, New York, Wisconsin, Ohio and Indiana.
+The ERN-USA network currently consists of more than 70 Strategic Partners, 150 Employers and 35 Success Coaches.

 Our work helps